-While there are certain foods that can help alleviate these symptoms, there are also some that can make them worse.
+While there are certain foods that can help alleviate these discomfort, there are also some that can make them worse.
 Consuming certain foods during your period can aggravate bloating, cramps and mood swings.
 Therefore, it’s important to be mindful of what you eat during this time of the month.

 Here are 8 foods you should avoid eating during your period, and many more that are worth considering.